uutzinger/RasPi_InstallScripts/installSystem.md

 * hdmi_group=1
 * hdmi_mode=16

-This gives you 720p or 1080p.
+This gives you 1080p.
+Mode 4 gives 720p.

 ## Visual Code
-This editor needs more resouces than others but I still prefer and it works on RasPi
+Visual studio code needs more resouces than other editors but I still prefer it on RasPi.
 ```
 wget https://packagecloud.io/headmelted/codebuilds/gpgkey
 sudo apt-key add gpgkey